The 14 Best Shooter Games Like CSGO

 The Rogues are split into four primary roles- Defenders, Duelists, Support, and Breacher.
 Defenders provide stability to the team and help slow down the enemy team.
 Duelists force fights with enemies.
 Supports offer assistance to the team through buffs or heals.
 Finally, Breachers help infiltrate enemy lines and create an opening for their team.

 The game modes in Rogue Company are Strikeout, Demolition, Extraction, and Wingman.
 Although all of them are enjoyable in their own rights, Demolition is the flagship mode and is the most popular among them.
 It’s the most similar to CSGO because it involves a 4v4 battle where teams need to plant and disarm a bomb.

 Rogue Company is one of the best online multiplayer games available on Xbox, PlayStation, Nintendo Switch, and PC.

 8. Team Fortress 2

-Team Fortress 2 is a multiplayer FPS game developed by Valve.
-It was released all the way back in 2007 and offered both single-player and multiplayer game modes.
+Team Fortress 2 is a multiplayer FPS game from the team at Valve.
+It came out all the way back in 2007 and offers both single-player and multiplayer game modes.
 Team Fortress 2 is one of the most popular online action games of all time.